 Massage also may improve weight gain in preterm infants, but a 2013 review found that there’s not enough evidence to show whether it benefits healthy babies who are developing normally.

 Massage is now being studied for a number of other conditions, including autism spectrum disorders, immune insufficiency in women with breast cancer, glucose control in people with diabetes, impaired lung function in children with asthma and anxiety and pain in patients following heart surgery.

-Part of the reason massage may work as well as it does is that many people expect it to.
-This is yet another example of the placebo effect – treatment that succeeds simply because patients believe it will.
-That’s fine with me – the effects are real, and the intervention has very low risk.
+Part of the reason massage may work as well as it does for so many different conditions is that many people expect it to.
+This is yet another example of the placebo effect – treatment that succeeds because patients believe it will.
+That’s fine with me – the effects are real and measurable, and the intervention has very low risk.

-As you pointed out, massage is also a great relaxation method.
-Although I highly recommend massage and urge you to get one whenever possible, do bear in mind that it often provides short term relief of symptoms rather than lasting change.
-Since few of us can visit a massage therapist as often as we might like, I urge you to find some other way to unwind on a daily basis – such as breathing exercises, progressive relaxation, biofeedback, visualization, meditation, or exercise.
+As you note, massage is best known for easing stress and promoting relaxation.
+Although I highly recommend it, the benefits may be temporary.
+Since few of us can visit a massage therapist as often as we might like, I urge you to find some other way to unwind on a daily basis – such as breathing exercises, progressive relaxation, biofeedback, visualization, meditation, or physical activity, including exercise.